Operation Badr (1985)

 Operation Badr was an Iranian operation conducted during the Iran–Iraq War against the forces of Ba'athist Iraq.
-The Iranians launched their offensive on March 11 and succeeded in capturing a part of the Basra-Amarah-Baghdad highway.
+The Iranians launched their offensive on March 10 and succeeded in capturing a part of the Basra-Amarah-Baghdad highway.
 The following Iraqi counterattack, however, forced the Iranians out in a continual war of endless stalemate.

 Prelude

 After its failure to capture Basra in 1982, Iran launched Operation Kheibar in 1984 to capture the Baghdad-Basra highway.
 This resulted in the Battle of the Marshes, and the operation failed, but Iran planned for Operation Badr in a further attempt to capture it.
-Without coincidence, the operation was named after the Prophet Mohammed's first military victory in Mecca centuries before.
+Without coincidence, the operation was named after the Prophet Muhammad’s first military victory, which took place near the town of Badr centuries earlier.

 The aim of the offensive was focused on capturing the Baghdad-Basra highway, which was a vital link between the two major cities, and for the movement of military supplies and vehicles to support and replenish the Iraqi defenders at the front-line.
 Another objective included the crossing of the Tigris River, which would cut off Basra from Iraq and give an equally psychological blow to the country.
 This operation was similar to Operation Kheibar, except it consisted of far superior planning.
 Iran used 100,000 troops, and 60,000 more in reserve.
 Iran assessed the marshy terrain and plotted points where to land tanks.
 Iran also would construct pontoon bridges across the marshes.
 The Basij forces were also equipped with anti-tank weapons.

 Iran found itself reorganizing the Pasdaran and Basij units into more conventional forces as a response to several failures in the past.
-Although highly motivated and outnumbering the Iraqis, the Iranians were poorly trained and lacked heavy equipment, including armor, artillery, and air support to back up the operation.
+Although highly motivated and outnumbered the Iraqis, the Iranians were poorly trained and lacked heavy equipment, including armor, artillery, and air support to back up the operation.
 At the same time, Iran was also suffering the effects of the U.S.'s Operation Staunch embargo.
-Conversely, the Iraqis, under command of General Hisham al-Fakhri, had the luxury of better equipment, better training, and the illegal use of poison gas.
+Conversely, the Iraqis, under the command of General Hisham Sabah al-Fakhri, said that he had never used chemical weapons.
+However, when speaking to journalists, he said he did not know if chemical weapons were available within his command.